This screen is found from the data input tab within the tax return. Add a self-employment section for each self-employment.

 Recording and reporting of SEISS grant income

-SEISS grant payments received must be included in the accounts prepared for a sole trader.
-As SEISS is taxable on a receipt’s basis, any SEISS received after the accounting period has ended but before 5/4/2021 must also be included in the 2020/21 tax return in addition to the income declared through the accounts.
+SEISS grant payments received must be included in the accounts prepared for a sole trader where accounts are being prepared in addition to the tax return completion.
+As SEISS is taxable on a receipt’s basis, any SEISS received after the accounting period has ended but before 6/4/2021 must also be included in the 2020/21 tax return in addition to the income declared through the accounts.

 Sole Trader Accounts